JamieAbbottScott/underwriteme-api-docs/content/application/pre-pop.md

 ## Pre-Populate [/application/pre-populate]
-Creating new Application based on sent Customers and Products JSON data but allowing the Customer name to be omitted.
+Creating a new Application with relaxed validation to allow for portal handover.

 - ***customers*** `array` *(required)* - List of Customers (represented as `object`) for the Application.
     - ***referenceId*** `string` *(required)* - Temporary ID of the Customer to be used when referencing to ***livesAsssured*** for the Product and to identify them if any validation errors occur.